 - Serve as a resource for first-and second-year students

 - Regularly check your SJC e-mail for campus e-mails from the Academic Center for Excellence (ACE) with application details

-Do you have questions pertaining to Peer Mentor requirements and/or responsibilities, basic program component, or the application materials and/or requirements?
-If so, please contact one of our committee members, or email email@example.com:
+Do you have questions pertaining to Peer Mentor requirements and/or responsibilities, basic program components, or the application materials and/or requirements?
+If so, please contact

-The Writing Center at Saint Joseph’s College provides a free consulting service on any type of writing project for students, faculty, and staff.
-Our trained staff provides one-on-one and small-group tutoring during all stages of the writing process, including but not limited to: understanding an assignment; developing and supporting arguments; drafting and revising; and proofreading and editing.
+The Writing Center Tutors engage in one-on-one and small-group tutoring sessions during all stages of the writing process, including but not limited to: understanding an assignment; developing and supporting arguments; drafting and revising; and proofreading and editing.